 Anyway, as you can see, octal is used to group bits (binary digits) into threes.
-The way you write octal numbers in assembly is by prefixing them with a zero.
-For example 010 means 10 in octal, which is 8 in decimal, while if you just write 10 that means 10 in decimal.
+The way the assembler knows that a number is octal is because octal numbers are prefixed with a zero.
+For example 010 means 10 in octal, which is 8 in decimal.
+If you just write 10 that means 10 in decimal.
+The beginning zero is what differentiates the two.
 So, be careful not to put any leading zeroes in front of decimal numbers, or they will be interepreted as octal numbers!

 Hexadecimal numbers (also called just "hex") use the numbers 1-15 for each digit. however, since 10-15 don't have their own numbers, hexadecimal uses the letters a through £ to represent them.
 For example, the letter a represents 10, the letter b represents 11, and so on.
 10 in hexadecimal is 16 in decimal.
 In octal, each digit represented three bits.
 In hexadecimal, each digit represents four bits.
-Every two digits is a full byte, and eight digits is a 32-bit register.
-So you see, it is considerably easier to write a hexadecimal number than it is to write a binary number.
+Every two digits is a full byte, and eight digits is a 32-bit word.
+So you see, it is considerably easier to write a hexadecimal number than it is to write a binary number, because it's only a quarter as many digits.
 The most important number to remember in hexadecimal is £, which means that all bits are set.
 So, if I want to set all of the bits of a register to 1, I can just do

 '''

-movl $0xffffffff, %eax
+movl $0xFFFFFFFF, %eax

 '''

-Which is considerably easier and less error-prone than writing
+Which is considerably easier and less error-prone than writing int \$0x80